Filmmakers4Future/Website-Content/invite/section-0.md

 Fiction and visual storytelling in general have the ability to construct realities, which is why we as filmmakers have a special responsibility to society.
 This applies not only to the stories we tell, but also to the way our industry works.
 --------- Continue reading and sign here: https://filmmakersforfuture.org

----- The main goals of Filmmakers for Future can easily be summarized in three points ----
+---- The main goals of Filmmakers for Future can easily be summarized ----
-1. Minimizing the environmental impact of our industry while maintaining socially acceptable working conditions
+1. Minimizing the environmental impact of our industry
 2. Sustainable storytelling, i.e. what ideals do we convey and what stories do we tell
 3. Raising awareness of the crew and the public
+4. Socially responsible working conditions and a diverse industry.
 ---------

-You can also join their working groups and participate in making the industry fit for the future.
+You can also join their working groups to discuss department-specific topics and participate in making the industry fit for the future.
 Help is very much welcome!
 Visit https://filmmakersforfuture.org/participate/ for more information.

 Best,
 </textarea>